0x4a6f6a6f/Youtube-Blocker-For-Kids/README.md

 ## Usage

 - Navigate to http://127.0.0.1:8000 in your web browser.
-- Enter the children's password to unlock YouTube for a limited time (1 hour) after one hour it will automatically .
+- Enter the children's password to unlock YouTube for a limited time (1 hour) after one hour it will automatically.
+Deafult password for children 12345
 - Enter the self password to unlock YouTube indefinitely.
+Default password for parents 54321.

 ### Set password
 - p1.txt used to store password for childrens